opencollective/opencollective/CODE_OF_CONDUCT.md

   nationality, or other similar characteristic.
 * Please avoid using overtly sexual nicknames or other nicknames that might detract from a friendly, safe and welcoming environment for all.
+Obviously different people's ideas of what constitutes sexual may vary as do definitions of overt but please use good judgment and consider that a sexual nickname communicates to everyone reading it, indescriminately.
 * Please be kind and courteous.
-There's no need to be mean or rude.
+Being mean and rude is seldom constructive.
 * Respect that some individuals and cultures consider the casual use of profanity offensive and off-putting.
 * Respect that people have differences of opinion and that every